Skip to main content

 A Mobile Food Establishment License covers brewing, steaming, espresso preparation, syrup handling, and on-cart cold storage.
 The license attaches to one specific unit.
 If you operate two carts, you need two licenses.

 Michigan also recognizes a Special Transitory Food Unit (STFU) license.
 STFU licenses are designed for vendors that travel statewide and want one license that travels with them.
 Coffee cart operators who only work in their home county usually do not need STFU.
-Operators who book events across multiple Michigan counties should compare STFU vs MFE carefully before applying, because getting this wrong is the single most common pitfall.
+Operators who book events across multiple Michigan counties should compare STFU vs MFE carefully before applying, because getting this wrong trips up more multi-county operators than anything else.

 How much a coffee cart permit costs in Michigan